 Topics that allow employees individual freedom.

-All mentioned companies use the blink.it learning platform for the implementation of their Blended Learning concepts.
+All the mentioned companies utilize the blink.it learning platform for implementing their Blended Learning concepts.
 Would you like to experience how such training works from the participant's perspective?
-Then join our free soft skill training “Personal Productivity and Time Intelligence” now!
+Then join our free soft skill training on "Personal Productivity and Time Intelligence" now!